madebygps/python-learning-space/README.md

 # Python Learning Space 🐍

 A demonstration of how AI prompts and chat modes can create effective learning environments.
-This repository showcases how custom instructions and prompts can transform AI assistants into specialized tutors for Python programming.
+This repository showcases how [GitHub Copilot instructions](https://code.visualstudio.com/docs/copilot/copilot-customization), [prompts](https://code.visualstudio.com/docs/copilot/copilot-customization) and [chatmodes](https://code.visualstudio.com/docs/copilot/copilot-customization) can transform AI assistants into specialized tutors.

-## 🤖 AI-Powered Learning Demonstration

-This project serves as an **example of prompt engineering for educational purposes**.
-It demonstrates how custom instructions can:

-- Transform a general AI assistant into a specialized Python tutor
-- Create structured learning environments through clear prompts
-- Guide learners without directly providing solutions
-- Maintain educational boundaries while providing helpful guidance

 ## 🎯 Learning Philosophy

 The repository structure follows a **concept-focused approach** where each Python topic is isolated in its own directory.
 This demonstrates how AI can help organize learning materials and maintain educational focus through well-designed prompts and chat modes.

+I recommend structuring the repository folowing your source of truth: book, course, or other educational material.
+This allows the AI to provide contextually relevant exercises and explanations.

 ## 🧠 AI Tutor Implementation